thoughtspot/ts-chart-sdk/example/custom-leaflet-chart/README.md

 ├── styles.css
 └── tsconfig.json
 ```
-7. Now u can run this using `npm run dev` command in your project root directry
+7. Now you can run this using `npm run dev` command in your project root directry

 ## Intialize Chart Context